 I lost my mom and my sister again at the tramway station—they went to buy tickets.
 Then we discovered that because of construction work, the efficient tramway system was being replaced by a shuttle bus.

 Thanks God we were in France.
 Of course, the bus was late.
 “I told you so,” my sister said.

 The bus dropped us off at St. Michel’s post office.
 We walked to the house, opened the blinds, turned the water and power on and discovered there was nothing to eat.

 “It’s alright.
 I’ll go to the supermarket,” I volunteer.

-That’s when I noticed the small piece of paper left on the kitchen’s counter by my brother, who often comes on weekend with his girlfriend.
+That’s when I noticed the small piece of paper left on the kitchen’s counter by my brother, who often comes on weekends with his girlfriend.
 The supermarket’s opening hours.
-Of course, it was closed between 12 p.m. and 15 p.m.
+Of course, it was closed between 12 p.m. and 3 p.m.

 I sighed.
 It was 1 p.m. and we were hungry.

 Yet we biked.
-Walking would had been faster.
+Walking would have been faster.
 We eventually found a bakery, about to close for the “mandatory” three-hour noon break, and we bought a few sandwiches.

 The ham-cheese-butter baguettes tasted like caviar, trust me.